membraneframework/membrane_aac_fdk_plugin/README.md

 end
 ```

-This package depends on [FDK-AAC](https://github.com/mstorsjo/fdk-aac) library.
-The precompiled
-build will be pulled and linked automatically.
+This package depends on the [FDK-AAC](https://github.com/mstorsjo/fdk-aac) library.
+The precompiled build will be pulled and linked automatically.
 However, should there be any problems, consider installing it manually.

 ### Ubuntu